nosolutions/puppet-tsm/README.md

 ###Setup requirements

-For RedHat Linux you need a yum repository that includes the rpm packages from the IBM provided installation tar.gz.
+For RedHat Linux you need a yum repository that contains the rpm packages IBM provides in the TSM installation tar.gz.

-This usually are
+These usually are

 * TIVsm-API64.x86_64.rpm
 * gskssl64-8.0.14.26.linux.x86_64.rpm